pmcabrales/kafka-workshop/README.md

 Checkout code from brach challenge-1

+Create the topic we are going to produce to:
+> kafka-topics --zookeeper localhost:2181 --topic shopping-list --create --partitions 3 --replication-factor 1

 #### Challenge 2 - Consumer

 Checkout code from brach challenge-2

 #### Challenge 3 - DB Sink